Chamor Hill

-Chamor Hill is a hill located in São Mamede de Este, Braga, Portugal.
+Chamor Hill (Monte Chamor in Portuguese) is a hill located in São Mamede de Este, Braga, Portugal.

-On the top of the hill, there is a monument to the Sacred Heart erected in 1957 with 20 meters high.
-The marble statue of Christ holds on the right hand the Chalice and the left hand is pointing to his hearth.
+On the top of the hill, there is a monument to the Sacred Heart.
+It offers a panoramic view of the City, and is considered a landmark.
+It was erected in 1957, and is 20 metres high.
+The marble statue of Christ holds on the right hand the Chalice and the left hand is pointing to his heart.
+In 2026, the Diocese of Braga published a book commemorating the Sacred Heart monument and the life of servant of God Abílio Gomes Correia.

+In 2024, the city of Braga inaugurated a redevelopment of the area around Chamor Hill.